Tribal Libraries web banner

 Designating your library's status as a Tribal library

-Tribal libraries should check the Tribal check box located in the entity’s EPC Profile.
-We are working to update the form to collect Tribal affiliation from Tribal schools and libraries.
+Tribal libraries should check the Tribal check box located in the entity’s E-Rate Productivity Center (EPC) Profile.
+USAC has updated the EPC to collect Tribal affiliation from Tribal schools and libraries, which should also be included.

 What services are eligible for E-Rate discounts?